 Each quarter, the editors at SearchDataManagement recognize a data management technology for innovation and market impact.
-The product selected this quarter is dashDB from IBM.
+The product selected this quarter is IBM's dashDB.

-Release date: DashDB is a software service that has frequent, often monthly, releases.
+Release date: IBM dashDB is a software service that provides frequent, often monthly, releases.
 The service does not adhere to any numerically designated release schedule.

 What it does

-DashDB is a cloud-based data warehouse service that integrates an in-memory version of DB2 with BLU Acceleration, row-based Netezza analytics technology, and connectors to IBM's Cloudant NoSQL database and other analytics stores.
+IBM's cloud-based data warehouse service, dashDB, integrates an in-memory version of DB2 with BLU Acceleration, row-based Netezza analytics technology, and connectors to IBM's Cloudant NoSQL database and other analytics stores.

 Why it matters

 Elastically scalable cloud data services have risen in importance in recent years in response to applications generating large amounts of data, sometimes in hard-to-anticipate spurts.
 The cloud has become a natural home to such data, because so much of that data is created via Web and mobile applications hosted on the cloud.
 The cloud database also can offer economic benefits, because it reduces an organization's need to build and maintain on-premises data centers.
 IBM's entry acts as a cloud hub for several of its key analytics offerings.
 Last fall, IBM added massively parallel processing and R programming language support to a still growing list of dashDB enhancements.
 In March, dashDB added support for mail-in drive data migrations and node-level high availability.